kingmaiku/sandbox/README.md

 # sandbox
-this is to test out more advance merging plugins
+this is to test out more advanced merging solutions